Please note that Tapas no longer supports Internet Explorer.

 I suddenly thought she had seen me taking her picture, so I blurted out,

-“I didn’t intentionally take your picture again.”
+“I-I didn’t intentionally take your picture again!”

-“Hey, I’m sorry,” I said.
+“Hey, I’m sorry,” I called out, my voice softer.

 “Really?”
 I said.